 There is no proof that anything can prevent a bout of tenosynovitis or tendinopathy.
 However, the following are sensible suggestions that may help to prevent either coming back:

 - Avoid a sudden increase in repetitive movements and overuse of the affected area.
 This may be very difficult if your job involves repetitive movements.
 If it is a problem that keeps returning, you should discuss this with your employer.
 A change of duties may help.

-- Exercises to strengthen the muscles around the affected tendon may help.
+- Physical therapy to strengthen the muscles around the affected tendon may help.
 It may be best to seek advice from a physiotherapist to find the best exercises to use.

 - If taking up a new sport or activity, build up your level of exertion gradually and make sure you have appropriate equipment - for example, footwear for running in.